MicrosoftDocs/learn/learn-pr/azure/configure-application-kubernetes-arc/includes/4-onboard-kubernetes-cluster-arc.md

     > [!IMPORTANT]
     > During the preview, the only supported Azure region is **East US**.

-1. Run the following command to verify the registration of the resource providers necessary to implement a connected cluster resource in the region hosting the resource group:
+1. Run the following command to verify registration of resource providers necessary to implement a connected cluster resource in the region hosting the resource group:

     ```azurecli-interactive
     az provider show -n Microsoft.Kubernetes --query "[registrationState,resourceTypes[?resourceType=='connectedClusters'].locations]"